 * Click here for rating key

-Quay Restaurant Review: Jutting out over the harbour like yet another mighty ship, Quay understandably has one of the best views in Sydney.
-In the years that executive chef Peter Gilmore has been at the helm, he has ensured that the food --- both in flavour and presentation --- equals the surroundings.
-Diners have acknowledged this, booking weeks (sometimes months) ahead.
-While the venturesome contemporary cuisine which he has evolved is exceptional, many diners pace themselves in order to enjoy the eight-textured chocolate cake.
-In this seriously romantic territory, with a view of Sydney's jewels --- we’re talking Sydney Harbour Bridge, the harbour itself and Sydney Opera House --- this has to be the ideal finale for a meal.
-The set three- or four-course lunch menu features such a range of esoteric flavors and techniques that many feel they must dine several times to explore tastes thoroughly.
-By night (book early to secure a window seat), enjoy either the four course prix-fixe menu or the eight-part tasting menu.
-Diners can consider dishes such as raw smoked Blackmore Wagyu with fresh Dory roe, poached duck with forbidden rice, smoked and confit pig cheek, or roasted grass-fed Angus beef with mushrooms and eggplant.
-Quay’s international wine list offers half bottles and thirty or so wines by the glass.
+Quay Restaurant Review: Executive chef Peter Gilmore’s restaurant has one of the best views in Sydney, but in the years that he has been at the helm, the food --- in flavor and presentation --- more than equals the surroundings.
+While the venturesome contemporary Japanese-leaning cuisine is exceptional, many diners pace themselves in order to enjoy the famous finale: his classic eight-textured chocolate cake or the snow egg.
+The set three- or four-course lunch menu features such a range of esoteric tastes and techniques that many feel they would need to dine several times to explore them thoroughly.
+By night (book well-ahead to secure a window seat), enjoy the four-course prix-fixe menu or the eight-part tasting menu.
+At either meal, consider dishes such as mud crab congee; slow-cooked abalone and smoked confit pig jowl; Blackmore Wagyu with black lentil miso and black garlic; and steamed King George whiting, sea scallop and southern squid.
+Quay’s international wine list offers an exceptional breadth of regions and styles, as well as half bottles and many wines by the glass.
+Careful selection is administered by no less than ten sommeliers.
+Seriously romantic territory, with a sightline to Sydney's jewels --- we’re talking Sydney Harbour Bridge, the harbor itself and Sydney Opera House --- this is a Big Date destination.